k2d222/twwe/README.md

 ## Status

 Able to preview and edit tiles layer just like the original editor.
-It primarly focuses on the ddnet flavour of teeworlds and supports the physics layers (switch, front, tune, speedup, tele).
+It primarily focuses on the ddnet flavour of teeworlds and supports the physics layers (switch, front, tune, speedup, tele).

 Able to render quads layers, but not edit them yet.